Der-Eddy/PKGBUILDs/README.md

 These will build packages for my unofficial Arch Linux repository located at https://archlinux.eddy-dev.net
 The package database is managed by [repoctl](https://github.com/cassava/repoctl).

+There are several building scripts available:

-Mainly located in `build.sh` will create a clean chroot environment, install needed tools and build a package based on PKGBUILD files.
-Finally it will update the repository databse with `repoctl update`
+ - `build.sh` will create a clean chroot environment, install needed tools and build **one** package based on PKGBUILD files.
+ - `build-dep.sh` will take one argument i.e. `./build-dep.sh jekyll` and will build all dependencies from the AUR which are needed based on a `build-order.txt` file
+ - `update-all.sh` will update all potential updates from the AUR based on a `build-order.txt` file determined by repoctl in one loop, you can check updates beforehand via `repoctl status -a`

-`build-tkg.sh` will build custom linux kernel based on the [tkg kernel by TK-Glitch](https://github.com/Frogging-Family/linux-tkg) for skylake/kabylake and zen/zen+ CPUs.
+ - `build-tkg.sh` will build custom linux kernel based on the [tkg kernel by TK-Glitch](https://github.com/Frogging-Family/linux-tkg) for skylake/kabylake and zen/zen+ CPUs.

+Finally all of them will update the repository databse with `repoctl update`

 System configs
 -------------